Psy-Fer/SquiggleKit/README.md

 In the case of `fast5_fetcher.py` and `batch_tater.py`, only core python libraries are used.
 So as long as **Python 2.7+** is present, everything should work with no extra steps.

 There is one catch.
 Everything is written primarily for use with **Linux**.
 Due to **MacOS** running on Unix, so long as the GNU tools are installed (see below), there should be minimal issues running it. **Windows** however may require more massaging.
+The Windows-Subsystem-Linux must be installed.
+Follow the instructions [here](https://itsfoss.com/install-bash-on-windows/) to do this.

 SquiggleKit tools were not made to be executable to allow for use with varying python environments on various operating systems.
 To make them executable, add `#!` paths, such as `#!/usr/bin/env python2.7` as the first line of each of the files, then add the SquiggleKit directory to the PATH variable in `~/.bashrc`,  `export PATH="$HOME/path/to/SquiggleKit:$PATH"`